telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

 # DropDownList Overview

 The [Kendo UI DropDownList widget](http://demos.telerik.com/kendo-ui/dropdownlist/index) displays a list of values and allows for a single selection from the list.
 The user input is restricted within the predefined options.

-Use the Kendo UI ComboBox control if you want to apply a keyboard input.
+To apply a keyboard input, use the [Kendo UI ComboBox control]({% slug overview_kendoui_combobox_widget %}).

 ## Getting Started